 6. Don’t overcompensate by texting/calling too much.

-If there’s a legit reason why he’s not responding as much, over-texting or over-calling just to get an answer will come off as possessive, insecure, and a little crazy.
+Regardless of whether you’re feeling ignored, if there’s a legit reason why he’s not responding as much, over-texting or over-calling just to get an answer will come off as possessive, insecure, and a little crazy.
 Trust us, he’s seeing that you reached out.
 If he still doesn’t respond after a week, you may need to come to grips with the fact that you’ve been ghosted.

 7. Leave him for a few days.